The Tory party has a history of racism. It hasn't and won't be able to shake it off

 A clear majority of people are against discrimination of any kind and so many stand up against hate and racism.
 That enthusiasm can help remove the Tories and their DUP allies from power – and put an end to high-up politicians spouting racist drivel.

 Reece Stafferton is a performance artist and political activist.
 He tweets here.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.